 - delete, return or shred copies after use (subject to what any confidentiality agreement says)

 If you want to share your confidential information to people outside of your business, you should put a confidentiality agreement, also known as a non-disclosure agreement – or NDA – in place before you show it to anyone.
 The NDA makes it clear that the information needs to be kept secret, and says how it can and can’t be used.

-Some partners or professionals or may already be under obligations of confidentiality because of the nature of the working relationship.
+Some partners or professionals may already be under obligations of confidentiality because of the nature of the working relationship.
 Check any existing commercial agreements to make sure your concerns are covered off.
 If there isn’t already a written agreement, and for new relationships, you should have an NDA.
 It will help you to control the information, and to prove that the person receiving it has a legal duty to protect it.

 There’s no such thing as a ‘standard’ NDA.
 Your business may not have adequate protection unless an NDA is customised for your particular needs.
 Signing someone else’s NDA without legal advice is risky: you may expose yourselves to liabilities without realising it.
 We see some corking examples of people slipping unwanted obligations into NDAs – such as indemnities and restraints of trade.

 Hopefully it will never come to this, but if your confidential information is misused, an NDA will ensure that you can take legal action to either stop it from happening (injunctions), or to obtain money damages to compensate you for your losses.